-The WLP’s Facebook Group helps announce these at http://www.facebook.com/group.php?gid=28215489944.
+Announcements are shared on the WLP’s Facebook Group.
 Please subscribe to the World Listening Yahoo!
-Group to participate in our discussion forum: http://groups.yahoo.com/group/worldlistening/join.
+Group to participate in our discussion forum.

-Regional coordinators are also tracking events in their respective their continents.
-You are welcome to contact Dan Godston at email@example.com or me for more information.
+Regional coordinators also track events in their respective their continents.
+You are welcome to contact Dan Godston at firstname.lastname@example.org or Eric Leonardson for more information.